Dynamic duos: the building blocks of dimensional mechanics: The mechanics of motion

 \subsubsection{Stiffness and viscosity: visco-capillary speed}

 This speed is crucial to the dynamics of capillary driven flows.
-In this context the stiffness is interpreted as a surface-tension, and the speed may be called the `visco-capillary speed'~\cite{Middleman1995,PGG2013,McKinley2005}.
-At the interface between water and air, the surface-tension is typically $\Gamma\simeq 7~10^{-2}$~N/m, and the viscosity of water is $\eta\simeq 10^{-3}$~Pa.s, such that the capillary speed is $\Gamma/\eta\simeq 10^2$~m/s.
-In contrast, the sound speed in water would be around $1400$~m/s, and the molecular speed would be $600$~m/s.
+In this context the stiffness is interpreted as a surface-tension, and the speed may be called the `visco-capillary speed'~\cite{Middleman1995,McKinley2005,PGG2013}.
+At the interface between \Maf{pure} water and air, the surface-tension is typically $\Gamma\simeq 7~10^{-2}$~N/m, and the viscosity of water is $\eta\simeq 10^{-3}$~Pa.s, such that the capillary speed is $\Gamma/\eta\simeq 10^2$~m/s.
+In contrast, the sound speed in water would be around $1400$~m/s, and the molecular speed would be $600$~m/s. \Maf{Note that such molecular speed would be expressed as $u_{Em}$ (Eq.~\ref{Em}), using the thermal energy and the mass of the molecules as factors}.
 For glycerol, since the surface-tension is similar and the viscosity is a thousand times bigger, the visco-capillary speed would be around $10$~cm/s.
 When there is no other significant mechanical quantity beyond $\Gamma$ and $\eta$, the visco-capillary speed is the natural speed scale.
 For instance, $u_{\Gamma\eta}$ is the speed at which viscous filaments gets thinner~\cite{Papageorgiou1995,Eggers1997,McKinley2000}, as depicted in Fig.~\ref{illu}a.
 This speed also occurs during the dynamics of spreading and coalescing droplets~\cite{Fardin2022}.
-Note that in the context of dilute surfactant solutions, a difference of surface-tension is used and the speed can be called the Marangoni speed~\cite{Edwards1991,PGG1985,Nikolov2021}.
+Note that in the context of dilute surfactant solutions, a difference of surface-tension is used and the speed can be called the Marangoni speed~\cite{PGG1985,Edwards1991,Manikantan2020,Nikolov2021}.